DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 for all morality, value, or order in the universe; philosophy and science were capable of doing that for them.

 God, in this instance, should not simply be dismissed as an illusion or false perception, as so many atheists often do.
-It might be true that God was not a man floating in the sky, but God was real insofar as God played a siginifact role in shaping our world.
+It might be true that God was not a man floating in the sky, but God was real insofar as God played a significant role in shaping our world.
 God was an extraodinarily potent thing - an assemblage - organzing and assembling material in the world.
 Without God, entire empires, societies, cities, and cultures would not have existed.
 However, with the Enlightenment, new concepts (or assemblages) were taking God's place.